 Protecting Government Benefits

 If you have someone with a disability on your inheritance list, you must take measured steps.
-A high percentage of people with special needs are enrolled in the Medicaid program.
-Medicaid is a government health insurance program that is jointly administered by the federal government along with each individual state.
+A high percentage of people with special needs are enrolled in the Medi-Cal program.
+Medi-Cal is a government health insurance program that is jointly administered by the federal government along with each individual state.

 Our firm practices in the state of California.
-The Medicaid program is called Medi-Cal in California.
+The Medi-Cal program is called Medi-Cal in California.

 Medi-Cal is a program that is available to people who can demonstrate significant financial need.
 There are income and asset parameters.
 Once you are deemed eligible for Medi-Cal, that eligibility is not necessarily permanent.
 If your financial status was to change, your eligibility could be suspended.